kodansha/eslint-config/README.md

 # @kodansha/eslint-config

+> [!IMPORTANT]
+> This package is deprecated and no longer maintained.

 A set of KODANSHA ESLint configuration for TypeScript projects.

 It is recommended to use this along with [@kodansha/prettier-config](https://github.com/kodansha/prettier-config).